 Da Nang is by far my favorite city in the whole of Vietnam (I've been living in Da Nang for almost a year), if not in a whole SEA.
 The city lies on the coast, and I usually call it 'Vietnamese Miami'.

 I would say that the city has a perfect balance of nature and cool things to explore and do.
-There are many mountains, stunning beaches, scenic roads that can be found just on the skirts of the city.
+There are many mountains, stunning beaches, and scenic roads that can be found just on the skirts of the city.

 When you're in the city, don't forget to check the Marble Mountain, Son Tra Peninsula and also, rent a bike to drive through an iconic Hai Van Pass.